jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 * Northern (City) changing to Bakerloo at EPH in 30-32m at 27tph (+8m)
 * Northern (City) changing to Jubilee (Northbound) at LBG in 30-32m at 30tph (+8m)
 * BAL-VIC changing to Victoria at VIC changing to Jubilee (Northbound) at UGP in 30-34m at 12tph (+9m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Jubilee (Northbound) at WAT in 32-37m at 12tph (+11m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 32-37m at 12tph (+11m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 34-39m at 12tph (+13m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 34-39m at 12tph (+13m)

 From Balham to Westminster
 --------------------------